alexfernandez/alexfernandez.github.io/2023/job-search.md

 **Ask for referrals: they work much better than cold applications.**

+Sometimes the people that refer you get some compensation;
+this is good because both parts benefit from the referral.
+In any case, be grateful with people, even if you don't get the job.

 A [similar toot on Mastodon](https://mastodon.social/@pinchito/110915846714273313) got much less exposure, but still 15 retoots and one like.